-Your thoughts are catalyst to building feelings of anger, fear or sadness, etc. Yet, what some don’t realise is you have a choice over your thoughts, but only when you are in control of them.
+Your thoughts are catalyst to building feelings of anger, fear or sadness, etc. Yet, what some don’t realise is you have a choice over the thoughts you indulge.

 A busy mind has one thought after another flowing through.